 Kukui Nut Oil

 A rich, liquid nut oil that's native to Hawaii, kukui nut oil contributes to a nice, creamy stable lather in the soap, and is nicely moisturizing.
-Like the other luxury liquid oils, I recommend using it at 5-10% of your recipe for a richer, creamier soap.
+Like the other luxury liquid oils, we recommend using it at 5-10% of your recipe for a richer, creamier soap.
 In lotions, creams, massage bars and balms, it absorbs quickly, conditions skin nicely, and is reputed to help ease acne, eczema, and psoriasis.

 16 of 32

 Lard makes a super-hard, very white bar of soap with a low, creamy, stable lather that is, believe it or not, nicely moisturizing.
 Before vegetable oils were commonly available, it was one of the main fats (along with beef tallow) that folks used to make soap.
 If you use animal oils in your soap, then combining lard with some of the other liquid oils like coconut and olive makes a wonderful, well-balanced bar of soap - and is really economical.
 Make sure your lard is fresh and of high quality.
 Poor or spoiled lard can give a lardy/bacony/greasy scent to your soap.
-Use it at any percentage in your recipe, but I recommend not much more than 30-40% or so.
+Use it at any percentage in your recipe, but we recommend not much more than 30-40% or so.
 Cold process laundry soap can be made with 100% lard with a 0% superfat percentage.Continue to 17 of 32 below.

 17 of 32